 “The New Old Way” is a phrase introduced to me by a respected and beloved Hawaiian elder and friend, Al Lagunero.
 To me the term has come to signify the search for ancestral continuity in a time of potentially cataclysmic global transformation.

-As we move into a new Technological Age of human activity and community on this living planet, what do we most need to renew from our cultural and ancestral pasts as well as the ancient experience of being human that lives in everyoneʻs genes?
+As we move into a new Technological Age of human activity and community on this living planet, what do we most need to renew from our cultural and ancestral past?
+The ancient experience of being human lives in everyoneʻs genes.
 The New Old Way forward is not an attempt to turn back the clock.
 That would be futile.
-But to move forward in a good way we must be willing to reach back to access human resources that are only very marginally in play in the modern social, economic and cultural paradigm.
+To move forward in a good way we must be willing to reach back into our old stories and use our imaginations to “re-member” our “original instructions.”
+We have the capacity to access ancient human resources that are only very marginally in play in the modern social, economic and cultural paradigm, but which, I believe, are critical to our forward development as a self-conscious species.
+This includes accessing the consciousness that is required to become truly compassionate beings with the awareness and skill to carefully renew the living systems of our suffering planet, including the human ones.

-We are already inside the chrysalis of transformation.
-What butterfly is to emerge, or not, is up to each one of us.
+We are already inside the dynamic and, to all appearances, messy and chaotic chrysalis of transformation.
+What butterfly will emerge (or not) is up to each one and all of us.